openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 #### `aud` of a Request Object

-The `aud` claim SHOULD be omitted from the Request Object when a RP is sending a Request Object in a Self-Issued OP Request as defined in Section 6.1 of [@!OpenID.Core] or [@!RFC9101], because the RP most likely does not know the unique identifier of the subject.
+When an RP is sending a Request Object in a Self-Issued OP Request as defined in Section 6.1 of [@!OpenID.Core] or [@!RFC9101], the `aud` Claim value depends on whether the recipient of the request can be identified by the RP or not:

+- the `aud` claim MUST equal to the `issuer` Claim value, when Dynamic Self-Issued OP Discovery is performed.
+- the `aud` claim MUST be "https://self-issued.me", when Static Self-Issued OP Discovery Metadata is used.

 ## Cross-Device Self-Issued OpenID Provider Request